komal-kumawat/BMS-devops/notes.md

     6. write basic express code and websocket code in index.ts of  http-server and ws-server respectively and connect them to the database

 ## next js application (in apps folder->web->app->page.tsx)
+    1. write basic nextjs code

+# Deployment steps

+-> Create 2 servers
+-> Add node , nginx to both the servers
+> Clone the monorepo to both the servers